jamestomasino/blog.tomasino.org/content/post/styles-and-translation.md

 ---

-While I mentioned before that I didn't want to build a whole GUI on top of this blog, I was also a bit disapointed in the default rendering if someone were to look at the xml directly.
+While I mentioned before that I didn't want to build a whole GUI on top of this blog, I was also a bit disappointed in the default rendering if someone were to look at the XML directly.
 The major browsers are very inconsistent in how they show the data.
 Some allow it to just show up as plain XML.
 Others have built in RSS readers, now, that are hard to get around.
 So I chose the solution of styling the RSS feed with an